chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 At the end of all polynomials, the hintsum is written to the register API to construct the y\[ω\+k-1:ω\] locations of the byte string.

-It is possible that during the last cycle of a given polynomial, the index buffer contains \< 1 dword of index values to be written to the reg API.
-To accommodate this scenario, the controller flushes out the buffer at the end of each polynomial and writes the remaining data to the register API.
+It is possible that during the last cycle of the last polynomial, the index buffer contains \< 1 dword of index values to be written to the reg API.
+To accommodate this scenario, the controller flushes out the buffer at the end of the last polynomial and writes the remaining data to the register API.

 ## W1Encode